Landau levels in a time-dependent magnetic field: the Madelung fluid perspective: Quantum mechanics perspective

 The previous analysis must be addressed in light of the adiabatic theorem in quantum mechanics \cite{born1928beweis,berry1984quantal}: generally speaking, if a Hamiltonian $H(t)$ varies slowly (adiabatically) and its discrete eigenvalues $\{ \lambda_n (t) \}$ remain sufficiently separated, then a quantum system initially prepared in the eigenstate $n$ remains in the same state (whose eigenvalue $\lambda_n$ is a function of time) \cite{berry1984quantal}.
 Such evolution of the wave function is adiabatic in the sense that the information on the state is preserved in time.
 A requirement for adiabaticity is that the typical time of variation of $H(t)$ must remain large compared to $\hbar/\Delta_n (t)$, where $\Delta_n (t)$ is the energy gap that separates $\lambda_n (t)$ from the closest energy level of $H(t)$.
 Expression \eqref{eq:first-order-adiabatic} illustrates the limitation of this theorem: the leading-order term of the wave function corresponds to the Landau level adjusted to the value $b(t)$, and the corrective interlevel terms at first order are proportional to $\zeta$, whose amplitude vanishes in the adiabatic limit, i.e. for infinitely slow variations of $b$.

 When the wave function is initially prepared in a Landau level before varying $b$, we can intuitively understand why a strictly adiabatic behaviour is not possible: as $b$ varies, the width of the effective harmonic trap changes and thus the wave function is squeezed, which induces a non-zero probability current in the meridional direction $y$, i.e. a non-uniform phase of the wave function.
 Therefore, the intermediate state cannot correspond to any Landau level, since the latter do not have non-uniform phase factors.
 But what if the parameter $b$ executes a cycle, i.e. eventually goes back to the initial value $b_1 = b_0$?
 This situation is the most meaningful regarding the questions of quantum non-adiabaticity and loss of information of the wave function.

-Unfortunately, the mathematical approach adopted in this section does not allow to establish a conclusion.
-As we will see in section \ref{sec:fluid}, the Madelung formulation provides a much clearer perspective regarding this matter, as it will allow us to express quantum non-adiabaticity in terms of non-stationarity of a fluid flow, thus understand it as a result of out-of-balance forces and mechanical energy exchanges.
+Unfortunately, the conventional approach adopted in this section, which consisted in projecting the solution on a basis of time-dependent Landau levels, does not allow us to establish a conclusion, since the local properties and evolution of the wave function are not evident from the perturbative expression \eqref{eq:first-order-adiabatic}, and left incomplete.
+In contrast, as we will now demonstrate in section \ref{sec:fluid}, the Madelung formulation provides a much clearer perspective regarding this matter, as it will allow us to express quantum non-adiabaticity in terms of non-stationarity of a fluid flow, resulting from out-of-balance effective forces and mechanical energy exchanges.